Domestic Water Supply Borehole

 To find out more about our domestic water supply services or to make an enquiry, contact our friendly team today.

 Whether it is for washing facilities or drinking water, switching from mains supply to a private water supply can offer many benefits.
-These include:

 Understanding domestic water supply boreholes

-Drilcorp classifies a ‘Domestic’ water supply borehole as a borehole that does not require an abstraction licence.
+Drilcorp classifies a domestic water supply borehole as a borehole that does not require an abstraction licence.

 In England and Wales, an abstraction of up to 20000lt/day (20m³ or 20 tonnes) does not require a licence.